 Wrap up warm in plenty of layers.
 January and early February are the coldest times in London.
 London is always rainy, so you'll want to bring an umbrella with you.
 On the coldest days, a heavy winter coat is necessary.
 Sturdy, waterproof walking shoes are still a must-pack for London.

 January Events in London

 - New Year's Day Parade: On January 1, see marching bands, cheerleaders, dancers, and acrobats take to the streets as part of London's famous New Year's Day Parade.

 - London Yacht Show: In early January, more than 500 exhibitors showcase the best boating innovations and equipment at this massive celebration of all things nautical at ExCel London.

 - Get Into London Theatre: Every January, you can grab discounted tickets to 50+ London theater shows as part of this annual promotion.

 - London Art Fair: Billed as the U.K.’s premier modern British and contemporary art fair, this event at Islington's Design Centre brings together over 100 galleries and features talks, tours, and large-scale installations.
 The art fair returns January 22 to 26, 2020.

 - Chinese New Year Parade and Festival: In late January, celebrate the most significant event in the Chinese calendar by following the lively parade along Charing Cross Road and Shaftesbury Avenue.
 The celebrations culminate in Trafalgar Square, and you can enjoy plenty of free entertainment and delicious food in Chinatown.

 - January Sales: Snap up a bargain in the "January sales," which technically start on Boxing Day (December 26).
 Harrods, John Lewis, Selfridges, and Liberty are always reliable options for post-Christmas bargains.

 January Travel Tips

-- When you're packing for your January trip to London, pack as if you're visiting a typical winter destination.
-That includes a heavy scarf, gloves, coat, and hat.
+- When you're packing for your January trip to London, include a heavy scarf, gloves, coat, and hat.

 - London has no shortage of free attractions—in fact, many of the best things in the city are free or low-cost.
 Winter is a great time to take advantage of normally crowded attractions like the British Museum.